Credit: Alamy & ITV

 Married or not, there are undoubtedly some perks of sharing a household with that special someone.

-He informed viewers that without being married, the situation over who gets the inheritance should one of you die would be entirely decided by the government.
+He informed viewers that without being married, the situation over who gets the inheritance, should one of you die, is completely taken out of your hands.

-The finance expert also issued a warning to those who are married – urging them to make sure they know what is stated in their will, especially if they were separated from their spouse and are with a new partner.
+Martin Lewis also issued a warning to those who are married – urging them to make sure they know what is stated in their will, especially if they were separated from their spouse and are with a new partner.

 “So if you had a will and you got married, you no longer have a will in most cases so you need to do one again,” Lewis clarified.

-“Worth everybody being aware of that and also if your circumstances change and you’ve got a will from 20 years ago, leaving it to your ex-husband or wife, you might want to change it and make sure it’s up-to-date.
+“Worth everybody being aware of that and also if your circumstances change and you’ve got a will from 20 years ago, leaving it to your ex-husband or wife, you might want to change it and make sure it’s up-to-date.”

 Lewis has previously addressed this in an episode of The Martin Lewis Podcast where he urged that anyone who is not married and living with their loved ones should absolutely prioritise creating a will.